The Orbital Angular Momentum of Azimuthal Spin-Waves

+We now compare the semi-analytical prediction with the experiment.
+In Fig.~\ref{fig:1}d), we plot the variation of the experimentally determined SOI splitting as a function of the magnetic field strength $H_0$.
+The superimposed solid lines are the theoretically computed~\cite{Valet2025a} ${\rm SOI}_{0,1}$ obtained for three values of $\mu _0 M_s=$ 0.167, 0.170, and 0.173~T corresponding to the uncertainty in the independent measurement of $M_s$.
+We find quantitative agreement between the data and the model for field strengths $H_0 \geq M_s$.
+Moreover, the observed experimental splitting exhibits a clear field dependence, which rules out the possibility of an accidental fixed pinning of comparable strength.
+The deviations observed for $H_0 < M_s$ can be attributed to the details of how the magnetization projection along the symmetry axis evolves near the compensation field, particularly in the presence of a slight misalignment~\cite{supp}.

-In summary, we provide here a comprehensive semi-analyical picture for identifying the pseudo-OAM of azimuthal spin-waves and we show a practical implementation.
+In summary, we provide here a comprehensive semi-analyical picture for identifying the pseudo-OAM of azimuthal spin-waves and its practical implementation.
 The method relies on the fact in magnetic systems the SOI is controllable by the magnetic field and can be made very large.
-Future direction is to transfer this SOI to other vector fields such as photons or phonons by hybridization opening a new avenue to identify the OAM.
+Our findings open a new avenue in the study of wave OAM by providing a robust detection mechanism not only for SWs but also potentially for photons and phonons through hybridization with magnons.
+The latter in particular offers a transduction of SAM to a mechanical torque, which could in principle be harnessed to rotate mesoscopic elastic bodies.